An essential element in the education of the whole child

 A huge number of extracurricular activities are available to pupils on a weekly basis, including junior and senior choirs, guitar group, keyboard club, ukulele club, orchestra, wind band, jazz and blues band, string group, junior and senior rock bands, harp, flute, brass and percussion ensemble, music theory groups, aural training sessions and boarders practice sessions.

 Weekly support is also offered to relevant pupils with aural training, music theory and music scholarship preparation.
 Pupils are currently entered for exams with The Associated Board of Music, Trinity/Guildhall School of Music, London College of Music Musical Theatre and Pop/Rock Exams.

 Many Millfield Prep pupils go on to achieve Music Scholarship awards each year.
 In the last five years pupils have gained 54 Music Scholarship Awards to independent Senior Schools and last year, eight of our pupils were awarded full music scholarships at senior level with two being awarded exhibitions.

 An exciting array of opportunities to perform

-All pupils are given numerous opportunities to perform both within the school and at outside venues throughout the year.
-There are several concerts each term and these vary enormouly in style from classical recitals through to Rock and Pop Concerts.
-House Music competitions, school assemblies and school productions provide further performance opportunities.
-The Department also hosts ‘Tea and Music Concerts’ which are more informal occasions for pupils to perform in.
+All pupils are given numerous opportunities to perform both within the school and at external venues throughout the year.
+There are several concerts each term and these vary enormously in style from classical recitals through to rock & pop concerts.
+House Music Competitions, school assemblies and school productions provide further performance opportunities for pupils and these are put on regularly either in the Recital Hall or in the Assembly Hall/Theatre.
+The department also hosts ‘Tea & Music Concerts’ which are more informal occasions in which pupils can perform.
 The larger formal concerts take place once a term and feature the numerous musical groups that rehearse on a weekly basis.
-Pupils perform externally (festivals/competitions) on a regular basis and the highlight of each autumn term is the school Carol Service which takes place at Wells Cathedral.
+Pupils also perform externally (festivals/competitions) on a regular basis and the highlight of each autumn term is always the school Carol Service which takes place at Wells Cathedral.